Digital product development guide

 Research and service design

 For us, Service Design is a seamless part of design.
 Depending on the project, we collect more in-depth data with observation and field studies.
-Typically, we conduct interviews and surveys to gain a clearer understanding of the user needs and challenges.
+Typically, we conduct interviews and surveys to gain a clearer understanding of user needs and challenges.

 User testing is also a normal part of our process, helping us validate both bigger ideas and highlight individual issues within the user paths.

 “Creating user personas is an effective tool.
 But by itself, it can lead to poor representation of your users.
-I’d suggest always finding a balance between the internal service design work and maintaining contact with the users.
-People are always more complex than we think, and collecting data from them brings the whole team close to the mindset of our real-world audience.”
+I’d suggest always finding a balance between the internal service design work and maintaining contact with users.
+People are always more complex than we think, and collecting data from them brings the whole team closer to the mindset of our real-world audience.”

 Sanni Karlsson